MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-automl-forecasting-evaluation.md

 :::image type="content" source="media/concept-automl-forecasting-evaluation/forecasting-with-gap-diagram.png" alt-text="Diagram demonstrating a forecast with a gap between the training and inference periods.":::

 AutoML supports this inference scenario, but you need to provide the context data in the gap period, as shown in the diagram.
-The prediction data passed to the [inference component](how-to-auto-train-forecast.md#orchestrating-training-inference-and-evaluation-with-components-and-pipelines) needs values for features and observed target values in the gap and missing values or "NaN" values for the target in the inference period.
+The prediction data passed to the [inference component](how-to-auto-train-forecast.md#orchestrating-training-inference-and-evaluation-with-components-and-pipelines) needs values for features and observed target values in the gap and missing values or `NaN` values for the target in the inference period.
 The following table shows an example of this pattern:

 :::image type="content" source="media/concept-automl-forecasting-evaluation/forecasting-with-gap-table.png" alt-text="Table showing an example of prediction data when there's a gap between the training and inference periods.":::